Difference Between Capital Gains and Dividends

 Key Differences

-- Capital gain is the profit realized after selling off a long-term asset, whereas dividend is the income received from the profits of a company for the stakeholders.
+- Capital gain is the profit realized after selling off a long-term asset, whereas a dividend is an income received from a company's profits for the stakeholders.

 - The occurrence of capital gain requires converting the share/asset into cash, whereas dividends can provide steady periodical income.